AntonioNoack/RemsEngine/README.md

 ### File Formats

-- supports loading all kinds of formats
+As this engine is a toolbox, I want to be able to load all kinds of formats:

   - Image formats (ffmpeg, ImageIO, Image4j, custom): png, jpg, tga, ico, dds, exr, hdr, svg, pcx, qoi, xcf (Gimp)
   - Video formats (ffmpeg): wav, mp3, mp4, avi, flv, gif
   - Mesh formats (Assimp, custom) obj, fbx, gltf, dae, blend, vox, md2, md5mesh, mitsuba
   - Package formats (Apache Compress, JUnRar): zip, tar, tar.gz, rar, 7z, bz2, lz4, xar, oar
   - Metadata formats (custom): json, csv, yaml, xml
   - Others (Apache PDFBox, custom): pdf, tar/text-based Unity-packages
   - Note: not all are fully supported

-- can load files from compressed folders (recursively as well)
+The engine can also load most files from compressed folders (recursively as well), just not video at the moment.
-- files have been abstracted into FileReference, for storage files, web files, files inside zips, in-memory-files, pseudo-files, ...
+Files have been abstracted into a class called FileReference, for storage files, web files, files inside zips, in-memory-files, pseudo-files, ..., so you can handle and reference them all the same way.

 ### Graphics

-- pbr workflow
+Instead of relying on pre-defined text files that are compiled shaders, Rem's Engine goes the route of runtime-compilation.
+For future Vulkan ports, a list of used shaders may be required, so all shaders then can be pre-compiled.

+This has the advantage that shaders for materials only need to be defined once, for forward- and deferred rendering, for non-instanced, instances, skeleton-animated, and any other special kind of rendering.

+- PBR-based material descriptions (roughness-metallic)
 - pipeline / shader-object abstraction over graphics APIs like OpenGL
 - simple switch between forward- and deferred rendering
     - for beautiful MSAA with a few lights,
     - or thousands of lights without performance hit
-    - Note: forward rendering does not support SSR nor SSAO
+    - Note: forward rendering does not support SSR
 - FXAA as cheap anti-aliasing, MSAA as expensive anti-aliasing
-- different light types, with shadow support: directional, spot, point
+- different light types, with shadow support: directional, spot, point, circular, rectangle
-- shadows with cascades (directional)
+- shadows with cascades (directional, spot, point)
 - planar reflections
 - screen space reflections (SSR)
 - screen space ambient occlusion (SSAO)
+- environment map reflections
-- static, animated and procedural meshes
+- non-animated, animated, procedural and GPU-only meshes
 - static and animated meshes can be drawn using instanced rendering
     - animation states are stored in 2d texture per skeleton -> instanced meshes can be in different animations, but still be rendered together
-- signed distance functions as mesh replacement
+- signed distance functions can be used as mesh replacements
 - bloom to convey brightness
-- AMD FSR: dynamic upscaling and sharpening
+- AMD FSR 1.0: dynamic upscaling and sharpening
     - is used to upscale images in the file explorer as well
+- transparent (glass-like) meshes
+  - looks fine until there is dark layers
+  - order independent

 ### UI